bradparks/nme_download_file_example/README.md

 nme_download_file_example
 =========================
-This is a simple example of downlaoding a file in NME (haxe)
+This is a simple example of downloading a file in NME (Haxe)

 It downloads a text file from an ASCII Art site, and saves it to a local file (Shared Object).